Ruoning Yin, Hyo Joo Kim share LPGA lead at Palos Verdes - WTOP News

 Kim, whose five career wins include a major at the Evian Championship in 2014, shot her second straight 5-under 66.
 She has made only one bogey through two rounds.

+“My short game today was really good and I think that led to a bogey-free round.
+There were a couple situations actually where I could have carded a bogey, but in those instances my putter worked well,” Kim said.

-Nasa Hataoka (66) was one shot back, Maude-Aimee Leblanc (67) was two behind, and Americans Lilia Vu and Megan Khang were three shots off the lead.
+Defending champion Nasa Hataoka (66), who won at Wilshire Country Club last year, was one shot back.
+Maude-Aimee Leblanc (67) was two behind, and Americans Lilia Vu and Megan Khang were three shots off the lead.

 Monday qualifier Mi Hyang Lee, the first-round leader, struggled to a 3-over 74 and was seven shots back.